justin-napolitano/making-an-outdoor-living-room/index.md

 I just have a little jinyu portable stove that I bought years ago for hot pot.
 Now I use it as my primary to avoid stinking up my house with curry and five spice powder.

+#### Make a heat shield

+I created a little heat shield for the stove by cutting a cardboard box.
+I then wrapped it in aluminum foil.
+I taped the edges to create little hinges to close it up when not cooking.
+This is important because it protects the table, the walls, and the rice cooker.

 ### Set up the Rice Cooker

 It is absolutely necessary